Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: PRE results and analysis

 \subsection{Question generation accomodation}

-Based on the SQuAD dataset training part, we fine-tune the BART model with both RPE and PRE for the question generation task, where the objective is to generate a relevant question given a context passage and its associated answer.
+To demonstrate the strong generalization capability of our method across diverse neural text generation tasks, we conducted experiments on the SQuAD dataset.
+We fine-tune the BART model with both RPE and PRE for the question generation task, where the objective is to generate a relevant question given a context passage and its associated answer.
 As shown in Tables~\ref{tab:squad_results_len} and \ref{tab:squad_results_scores}, the PRE variant exhibits clear advantages: it enables highly accurate length-controlled question generation while preserving the semantic quality of the outputs.
 Moreover, our method achieves strong results across multiple evaluation metrics, including BLEU, ROUGE, and BERTScore.

 These experiments demonstrate the scalability of the PRE method to a broad range of text generation tasks.
 In particular, PRE provides more precise control over the target length than the RPE method (Figures~\ref{fig:rpe_squad_len} and \ref{fig:pre_squad_len}), especially near the extremities of the desired length distribution observed during training.
 This highlights the robustness and reliability of PRE for fine-grained length-controlled generation, even under demanding representation constraints.